Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hello World !
+I am Subhajit Mandal and this is my first open source contribution.
-This is my first contribution
+Thank you anuj bhaiya for sharing this.
+I watch your java oops course, explanation is really brillient.
-hello anuj thanks for this video.
-Very Helpful
+I love the gratitude(shower of love) you have.
+Love from West Bengal.